 Believe it or not, being outside, breathing in the fresh air, and relaxing beneath the midday sun isn't exactly a healthy activity.
 Those warm, revitalizing rays can cause premature aging and permanent damage on a cellular level.
 However, that can only happen if you forget to apply sunscreen lotion.

 Don't worry.
 After reading this article, your choices will be as clear as the cloudless summer sky.
 You'll understand SPF and the difference between sunscreen and sunblock.
-If you already know what you're looking for, consider one of the options we've provided elsewhere in this handy guide.

 There are seemingly endless options available when it comes to sunscreen lotions.
 As long as the one you choose offers all three of these essentials, you are making the right choice.